Table of Contents Show

 There’s a terrific series of gags.
 When he stalls for time by regaling Liz with Thanksgiving history, he also threatens to put her to sleep.
 Odie is still as charming as ever.

 The greatest jokes revolve around the talking scale; they’re aimed more at adults than children, who won’t get the references, but they’re still hilarious.

 20. What’s Cooking?

-Good thanksgiving movies possess a sense of excitement in them, this movie has it all.
-Differences of cultures and their perspectives add so much color to the table.
+Thanksgiving movies possess a sense of excitement in them, this movie has it all.
+Differences in cultures and their perspectives add so much color to the table.
 They all serve turkey in some form, surrounded by traditional meals from their respective countries.
-That means four different thanksgiving meals; some are sick of turkey and try to disguise it.
+That means four different Thanksgiving meals; some are sick of turkey and try to disguise it.

-Now all that’s left is to choose from this list and enjoy your Thanksgiving break with some good Thanksgiving movies, make sure you visit us if you enjoyed the list above.
+Now all that’s left is to choose from this list and enjoy your Thanksgiving break with some good movies.